 What city would you like to live in?
-Using the Excel sheet below, you can search schools based on your preferences, such as field of study or location of the school.
+Using the searching system below, you can search schools based on your preferences, such as field of study or location of the school.

-You can search for degree programs taught in English using the Excel sheet below.
+You can search for degree programs taught in English using the system below.

 The English scores required for admission to graduate programs taught in English are 75-80 for the TOEFL iBT and 6 for IELTS.

 Creating Your Research Proposal, Finding a Thesis Advisor, Application, Entrance Examination